Theme Expansion

 • Stop adding pages

-• Improve by replacement
+• Improve by replacement only

-• Begin conceptualizing Volume II
+Volume II Themes

 Optional Expansion Themes (Future)

-Only introduce when 6–9 cards naturally accumulate.
+Only introduce when 6–9 cards naturally accumulate and genuinely fail to fit existing themes.

 • Defiance